scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 navigation is (not yet at least) a very large discipline.
-The majority of astrodynamic computing occurs in other contexts like Earth-centered navigation, collision avoidance analysis, cooperative and non-cooperative rendevous in orbit, etc. Much the same way that MONTE can be configured and deployed for deep space navigation, it can also be brought to bear on these and other problems across the aerospace industry.
+The majority of astrodynamic computing occurs in other contexts like Earth-centered navigation, collision avoidance analysis, cooperative and non-cooperative rendezvous in orbit, etc. Much the same way that MONTE can be configured and deployed for deep space navigation, it can also be brought to bear on these and other problems across the aerospace industry.